State Energy Security Planning

 The Energy, Minerals and Natural Resources Department (EMNRD) Energy Conservation and Management Division (ECMD) is responsible for maintaining and updating the New Mexico State Energy Security Plan (SESP).
 SESPs are the primary tools used by states to assure a state’s energy security across unregulated and regulated electricity, natural gas, and petroleum supplies, as well as mission critical end-use facilities such as water treatment, health care, and first responder organizations.

-The next iteration of the SESP will be finalized by September 2023, in accordance with the provisions added by the 2021 federal Infrastructure Investment and Jobs Act.
-Per these provisions, the New Mexico SESP will:
+In 2023, ECMD made a significant update of the New Mexico SESP.
+The latest update was developed in accordance with the provisions added by the 2021 federal Infrastructure Investment and Jobs Act.
+Per these provisions, the New Mexico SESP:

-- address all energy sources and regulated and unregulated energy providers;
+• addresses all energy sources and regulated and unregulated energy providers;

-- provide a state energy profile, including an assessment of energy production, transmission, distribution, and end-use;
+• provides a state energy profile, including an assessment of energy production, transmission, distribution, and end-use;

-- address potential hazards to each energy sector or system, including physical threats and vulnerabilities and cybersecurity threats and vulnerabilities;
+• addresses potential hazards to each energy sector or system, including physical threats and vulnerabilities and cybersecurity threats and vulnerabilities;

-- provide a risk assessment of energy infrastructure and cross-sector interdependencies;
+• provides a risk assessment of energy infrastructure and cross-sector interdependencies;

-- provide a risk mitigation approach to enhance reliability and end-use resilience;
+• provides a risk mitigation approach to enhance reliability and end-use resilience;

-- address multi-state and regional coordination, planning, and response, and coordination with Indian Tribes (23 New Mexico Tribal Nations) with respect to planning and response; and
+• addresses multi-state and regional coordination, planning, and response, and coordination with Indian Tribes (23 New Mexico Tribal Nations) with respect to planning and response; and

 Phase I: State Energy Security Assessment (November 2022 – February 2023)